Why six seconds high?

 If you are unable to make your pre-booked appointment don’t get too stressed out about it, shit happens.
 However shit happens to me a lot, therefore there is no charge for cancelling your appointment but also take into consideration that because of my health I may need to cancel an appointment at short notice also.
 Please be considerate and let me know within as much time as possible if you cannot make the appointment and I will also do the same if the situation arrises.

-Please consider text message or email when trying to book a session as my phone is usually switched off during clinic hours.
-I will return your call/message when clinic is over.
+Please email when trying to book a session as my phone is usually switched off during clinic hours.
+I will return your message when clinic is over.

 Scope of Practice